hossimo/GMA3Plugins/grandMA3/shared/resource/lib_plugins/Fade Master/README.md

 # Fade Master
 *v1.1.0.2*
-Please note that this will likly break in future version of the console. and to use at your own risk.
+Please note that this will likely break in future version of the console. and to use at your own risk.

 ![Fade Master Example](../../../../../Images/FadeMaster.gif)